frankandrobot/rflux/doc/06-sideeffects.md

 - stops listening to the pending auth task (if any) when logging out
 - stores the auth token after authorizing
 - clears the auth token after logout or login error occurs
+- `flatMapLatest` picks the last auth request, so we can log in as many times as we want without waiting for the auth to finish.
+- `takeUntilBy` discards the auth stream whenever a logout event happens.

 Note that this code handles multiple login requests!